IPREP: The Indiana University-Purdue University Indianapolis (IUPUI) Post-Baccalaureate Research Education Program

 Indianapolis, IN 46202

-The Indiana University-Purdue University Post-Baccalaureate Research Program (IPREP) will prepare recent college graduates, who are students from underrepresented minority or disadvantaged populations, for admission to graduate programs in the biomedical and behavioral sciences.
-IPREP is funded through the National Institutes of Health and draws on the programmatic and research strengths of the major health and life sciences campus in Indiana.
-Training will be available in biomedical engineering, clinical psychology, human performance and kinesiology, medical neuroscience and addiction neuroscience toward the goal of matriculation into these graduate programs.
+The Indiana University-Purdue University Post-Baccalaureate Research Program (IPREP) prepares recent college graduates, who are students from underrepresented minority or disadvantaged populations, for admission to graduate programs in the biomedical and behavioral sciences.
+IPREP is funded through the National Institutes of Health and draws on the programmatic and research strengths of the major health and life sciences campus of IUPUI.
+Training is provided in biomedical engineering, clinical psychology, human performance and kinesiology, medical neuroscience and addiction neuroscience toward the goal of matriculation into these graduate programs.
 The long-term goal of IPREP is to improve diversity in the community of graduate students and faculty for these five targeted Ph.D. programs at Indiana University-Purdue University Indianapolis.

 IPREP Fellows Receive: